 Thousands of herring will “climb” up a fishing ladder in the springtime, spawn, raise babies, and return to oceans in late summer or early fall.

 The secret to herring’s “forecasting” success is that they are warm water fish that only swim north in springtime.

 First the water gets warm, then they migrate north.
 About the time that you hear reports that they have arrived, the heat from the water flows inland.

 Several years ago, for example, the herring arrived north about six weeks early.
 So did the warm spring weather, encouraging gardeners to start planting five to six weeks early.
 Other Atlantic sea animals arrived early as well.
 Seals, who like to munch on herring, arrived early in New England and cheerfully began to deliver their pups early as well.

 Scientists have known the relationship between herring and warm water and it has really been helpful.
 You see, the Scandinavians LOVE pickled herring and have over 500 years of fishing records.
 By going over these records, scientists have learned when the Atlantic was warm and when it cooled off.
 Herring – weathermen, historians and lunch!

-Of course, this doesn’t mean that this spring will be a repeat of the hot, pollen-filled spring of 2012.
-(Even the memory makes me sneeze!)
-But currently the water off the East Coast is very warm.
 In March, New England volunteers typically watch to see when the herring arrive off the coast.
 As they say, “You know spring has sprung when the herring run.”
-If they arrive early, so does springtime and typically the weather becomes warmer than normal.
+If they arrive early, so does spring weather and typically the weather becomes warmer than normal.
 Indeed, New England natives used to collect the herring and start planting, using three fish as fertilizer for every five seeds.